Uploaded image for project: 'JDK'

 Motivation & Direction

-Adding a direct API in the JDK aligns Java with other languages and makes Unicode-compliant case-less matching simpler and more efficient.
+Adding the unicode compliant comparison methods in JDK brings Java in line with other languages / libraries and makes Unicode-compliant case-less matching simpler and more efficient.

 - Unicode-compliant full case folding.